axaimdc/getting-started/README.md

 5. I’ll create ‘.r’ files based on the Kaggle kernels which we can use as an alternative to the Kaggle kernels.

-## References: Interesting Data Sources
+## References: Favourite Data Sources

 https://public.enigma.com/